rfbproto/rfbproto/rfbproto.rst

 A client that supports this encoding is indicating that it is able to provide raw keycodes as an alternative to keysyms.
-If a server wishes to receive raw keycodes it will send a `FrameBufferUpdate`_ with the matching psuedo-encoding and the *num-rectanges* field set to 1, however, no rectanges will actually be sent.
+If a server wishes to receive raw keycodes it will send an empty pseudo-rectangle with the matching psuedo-encoding.
 After receiving this notification, clients may optionally use the `QEMU Extended Key Event Message`_ to send key events, in preference to the traditional `KeyEvent`_ message.

 QEMU Audio Psuedo-encoding
 --------------------------

 A client that supports this encoding is indicating that it is able to receive an audio data stream.
-If a server wishes to send audio data it will send a `FrameBufferUpdate`_ with the matching psuedo-encoding and the *num-rectangles* field set to 1, however, no rectangles will actually be sent.
+If a server wishes to send audio data it will send an empty pseudo-rectangle with the matching pseudo-encoding.
 After receiving this notification, clients may optionally use the `QEMU Audio Client Message`_.

 LED State Pseudo-encoding
 -------------------------